sebanc/brunch/README.md

 Hardware support is highly dependent on the general Linux kernel hardware compatibility.
 As such only Linux supported hardware will work and the same specific kernel command line options recommended for your device should be passed through the GRUB bootloader (see "Modify the GRUB bootloader" section).

 Base hardware compatibility:
-- x86_64 computers with UEFI boot support,
+- x86_64 computers with UEFI boot support (BIOS/MBR devices have limited support through a specific procedure detailled in "Limited support for MBR/BIOS devices" section),
 - Intel hardware (CPU and GPU) starting from 1st generation "Nehalem" (refer to https://en.wikipedia.org/wiki/Intel_Core),
 - AMD Ryzen 3XXX (CPU and GPU), only with "zork" recovery image (newer Ryzen models are not yet supported),
 - AMD Stoney Ridge (refer to https://en.wikipedia.org/wiki/List_of_AMD_accelerated_processing_units), only with "grunt" recovery image (older AMD CPU are not supported),